slack-samples/bolt-python-custom-step-template/README.md

 3. Copy the contents of [manifest.json](./manifest.json) into the text box that says `*Paste your manifest code here*` (within the JSON tab) and click _Next_
 4. Review the configuration and click _Create_
-5. Click _Install to Workspace_ and _Allow_ on the screen that follows.
-You'll
-   then be redirected to the App Configuration dashboard.
+5. Click _Install_ button and _Allow_ on the screen that follows.
+You'll then be redirected to the App Settings dashboard.

 ### Environment Variables